igr/ether/README.md

 ⭐️ `Matter` may be implemented in various ways:

 + transactional, traditional database
-+ in-memory, for testing
++ in-memory, for testing and local development
 + event-sourced, for the event-sourced systems

 ## Infrastructure ⚙️

 ```
-Instrastructure == Implementation
+Instrastructure == Implementation detail
 ```

 ⭐️ Infrastructure is an implementation detail.